- About Us

 - Customer Cases

 Operating under two brands Gamma and Karwei, Intergamma is a franchise organisation for construction markets in the Benelux region.
 With its 245 stores, Gamma is the biggest DIY (Do It Yourself) store chain in the Netherlands and has existed for 45 years now.
-Karwei is more focus on decoration and lifestyle.
+Karwei is more focused on decoration and lifestyle.
 It was founded 40 years ago and has 136 stores throughout The Netherlands.

 Intergamma compiles the assortment for their franchisees and manages the sales and publicity of both brands.
 They also offer further educations and deliver services in the area of automation and logistics for the Gamma and Karwei stores.